thierno953/Docker-Swarm/Node-Availability.md

 vagrant@manager-swarm:/$
 ```

-- Here you will notice that the manager node did not send any load on the worker node 2.
+- Here you will notice that the manager node did not send any load on the node 2.

 - The master node will again start sending the load on node 2 once it is active.